olayway/publishy/README.md

-# Flowershow Tamagotchi-like Social Media Discord Bot 🌸
+# Publishy - Tamagotchi-style Social Media Reminder Bot 🌸

-A Discord bot that monitors your social media posting activity and reacts like a Tamagotchi pet!
-It tracks when you share Flowershow content on social media platforms and reminds you to post at least once per day.
+A Discord bot that helps your team stay consistent with social media posting.
+It works by monitoring a Discord channel where you share links to your published posts - when you post on Twitter, LinkedIn, etc., drop the link in your team's "socials" channel and Publishy celebrates!
+If no one posts for a while, it gets sad and reminds you.

+**Note:** Publishy doesn't connect to social media platforms directly.
+It simply watches a Discord channel for links - your team manually shares links after posting on social media (or has it automated).

 ## Features

 - **Tamagotchi-style emotional responses** - The bot gets progressively sadder without social media posts
-- **Automatic link detection** - Monitors your Discord channel for whitelisted social media URLs
+- **Automatic link detection** - Monitors a Discord channel where your team shares links to their posts
 - **Daily posting tracker** - Counts how many times you've posted each day
 - **Smart reminders** - Checks multiple times daily and sends mood-appropriate messages
 - **Real-time celebrations** - Immediately reacts when you share social media links